ironhack-labs/lab-wiki-countries/README.md

 ### Iteration 3 | Linking it all together

-Once done creating the components, the structure of elements that your `App.js` will render should look somewhat like this:
+Once you're done creating the components, the structure of elements that your `App.js` will render should look somewhat like this:

 ```jsx
 // ...